heenamkung/TIL/README.md

 # Today I Learned
-A TIL project to keep a record of everything I studied.
+A TIL project to keep a record of my studies.

 Inspired from [thoughtbot til](https://github.com/thoughtbot/til).